virtool/virtool-website/content/docs/api/samples.md

 Creates a sample record and starts a job that populates the record from a FASTQ file stored in the file manager.

-The array of files must contain only one or two items.
+The array of files must contain **only one or two items**.
 Samples with arrays containing one item will be assumed to by derived from single-end libraries, while arrays with two items will correspond to paired-end libraries.

 ```
 POST /api/samples